intarchboard/draft-iab-rfc4052bis/draft-iab-rfc4052bis.md

-anyone who has an issue with a relationship (whether an IETF participant or a person from the peer organization) should first consult the IAB's designated liaison manager, and if that does not result in a satisfactory outcome, then consult IAB itself.
+anyone who has an issue with a relationship (whether an IETF participant or a person from the peer organization) should first consult the IAB's designated liaison manager, and if that does not result in a satisfactory outcome, then consult the IAB itself.

 ## Changes compared to RFC4052